-- 8272. (a) The rules, regulations, and guidelines adopted by the Superintendent-of Public Instruction pursuant to Sections 8261 and 8269 shall permit reimbursement for interest paid by contractors on private sector debt financing for the purchase, lease-purchase, repair, or renovation of child care and development facilities owned or leased by contractors providing-center-based eare early learning and educational support services. - (b) The Superintendent of Public Instruction shall adopt regulations requiring contractors to demonstrate that the amount of interest paid in a year on private sector debt financing for the purposes identified in subdivision (a) does not exceed the value obtained by the state in the use of the facilities during the year for the child care and development early learning and educational support services program.
-The regulations shall include, but not be limited to, the following methods of making this demonstration: - (1) Amortization of a loan or lease-purchase contract on a straight-line basis for the purchase price of a portable building, including any transportation charges, installation charges, loan fees, taxes, points or other fees associated with the purchase, over a period of 15 years or more. - (2) Amortization of a loan or lease-purchase contract on a straight-line basis for the purchase price of a permanent building and real estate, including any loan fees, taxes, points or other fees associated with the purchase, over a period of 15 years or more. - (3) Evidence acceptable to the Superintendent-of Public Instruction that loan payments for the purchase of a portable building or permanent building and real estate, including principal and interest, do not exceed the fair market rental cost that the contractor would have paid if the property was not purchased. - (c) Loans or lease-purchase agreements amortized over the number of years designated in subdivision (b), but due in a fewer number of years, shall not be disallowed because of the shorter due date.
+- SEC.
+72. Section 8272 of the Education Code is amended to read: - 8272. (a) The rules, regulations, and guidelines adopted by the Superintendent pursuant to Sections 8261 and 8269 shall permit reimbursement for interest paid by contractors on private sector debt financing for the purchase, lease-purchase, repair, or renovation of child care and development facilities owned or leased by contractors providing early learning and educational support services. - (b) The Superintendent shall adopt regulations requiring contractors to demonstrate that the amount of interest paid in a year on private sector debt financing for the purposes identified in subdivision (a) does not exceed the value obtained by the state in the use of the facilities during the year for the early learning and educational support services program.
+The regulations shall include, but not be limited to, the following methods of making this demonstration: - (1) Amortization of a loan or lease-purchase contract on a straight-line basis for the purchase price of a portable building, including any transportation charges, installation charges, loan fees, taxes, points or other fees associated with the purchase, over a period of 15 years or more. - (2) Amortization of a loan or lease-purchase contract on a straight-line basis for the purchase price of a permanent building and real estate, including any loan fees, taxes, points or other fees associated with the purchase, over a period of 15 years or more.

+(3) Evidence acceptable to the Superintendent that loan payments for the purchase of a portable building or permanent building and real estate, including principal and interest, do not exceed the fair market rental cost that the contractor would have paid if the property was not purchased.

+(c) Loans or lease-purchase agreements amortized over the number of years designated in subdivision (b), but due in a fewer number of years, shall not be disallowed because of the shorter due date.
-1 SEC.
-72. Section 8275 of the Education Code is amended to 2 read:

-- 8275. (a) The Superintendent may reimburse approvable startup costs of child development agencies or facilities in an amount not to exceed 15 percent of the expansion or increase of each agency's total contract amount.
+- SEC.
+73. Section 8275 of the Education Code is amended to read: - 8275. (a) The Superintendent may reimburse approvable startup costs of agencies or facilities in an amount not to exceed 15 percent of the expansion or increase of each agency's total contract amount.
 Under no circumstances shall reimbursement for startup costs result in an increase in the agency's total contract amount.
-These funds shall be available for all of the following: - (1) The employment and orientation of necessary staff. - (2) The setting up of the program and facility.
+These funds shall be available for all of the following: - (1) The employment and orientation of necessary staff. - (2) The setting up of the program and facility. - (3) The finalization of rental agreements and the making of necessary deposits. - (4) The purchase of a reasonable inventory of materials and supplies. - (5) The purchase of an initial premium for insurance. - (b) Agencies shall submit claims for startup costs with their first quarterly reports. - (c) The Legislature recognizes that allowances for startup costs are necessary for the establishment and stability of new early learning and educational support programs.